 \subsection{Procedure}

 The lead investigator conducted the study remotely over a 1–1.5 hour recorded Zoom call.
-At the start, participants received a zip file containing the \textsc{WikiGap} Chrome extension and were instructed to install it on their Google Chrome browser.
+At the start, participants received a zip file containing the \textsc{WikiGap} extension and were instructed to install it on their Google Chrome browser.
 A short tutorial was provided by the researcher for both the treatment and control conditions.
-During the treatment condition, we began the round by introducing the \textsc{WikiGap} extension's functionality and allowed participants to explore the extension on their own until they felt ready to proceed.
-In the control condition, we demonstrated how to access language versions on Wikipedia using ILL, and how to use Chrome's Google Translate function to read the content in English.
+During the treatment condition, we began the round by introducing the \textsc{WikiGap}'s functionality and allowed participants to explore the extension on their own until they felt ready to proceed.
+In the control condition, we demonstrated how to access language versions on Wikipedia using ILLs, and how to use Chrome's Google Translate function to read the content in English.
 At the beginning of each round, one of the five topics was assigned to the participant according to the topic assignment rules.
 After completing each round, the participant completed a System Usability Scale (SUS) after finishing the quiz.
 We used the SUS to measure ease-of-use and users' preference on with or without the \textsc{WikiGap} extension.
-For the first twelve participants, the evaluation concluded with an open-ended questionnaire.
-The remaining nine participants participated in a semi-structured interview.
-The questionnaire and interviews both covered the following six areas: overall impressions of the system, presentation of multilingual information, perception of cultural impact, trust in the augmented facts, perceived reliability of Wikipedia after using \textsc{WikiGap}, and future inclination to explore multilingual content (see Appendix~\ref{sec:protocol} for the full list of questions).
+To conclude, the first twelve participants completed an open-ended questionnaire, while the remaining nine took part in a semi-structured interview.
+Both instruments covered the same six areas: overall impressions of the system, presentation of multilingual information, perceived cultural impact, trust in the augmented facts, perceptions of Wikipedia’s reliability after using \textsc{WikiGap}, and future inclination to explore multilingual content (see Appendix~\ref{sec:protocol} for the full list of questions).